Showing top 0 results 0 results found

-Customer service is the connection that you form with a consumer, by what you say and do, through branding, marketing, sales, and support.
-Customer service starts when the consumer knows about your brand and product and ends when the consumer forgets
+Customer service is the connection you form with a consumer, by what you say and do, through branding, marketing, sales, and support.
+Customer service starts when the consumer knows about your brand and product and ends when the consumer forgets.

 Customer service can be as different as the products and personalities of the organizations that provide it.
 Take two well-known examples: Amazon ecommerce and Disney theme parks.

 Disney created a sophisticated system, guestology, to help create a unique experience in their theme parks.
-It has even its own terms: visitors are guests and employees are cast members, for example.
+It even has its own terms: visitors are guests and employees are cast members, for example.
 Unlike Amazon, price isn’t the focus.
-Disney differentiates themselves based on the unique product it offers, not on its prices or efficiency.
+Disney differentiates itself based on the unique product it offers, not on its prices or efficiency.

 Even with examples as different as Amazon and Disney, customer service, in general, has the same set of goals: